WB2CBA/ATUPWR---Portable-Automatic-Antenna-Tuner-for-HF-bands-With-Battery-Bank/README.md

 ATU BN43-202 Binocular Coil:
 ----------------------------

+(Note that BN43-1502 used in this examples below though it applies to BN43-202 in the same manner)

 All Toroids and Binocular coil can be wound using AWG24/0.35mm magnet wire.

 Winding and installing the binocular toroid: